inouiw/SwaggerUIJsonWebToken/README.md

 2. Show how to validate a JWT in ASP.NET Core with a few lines of code and without needing IdentityServer or database tables.
 3. Show how to use a self-build swagger-ui artifacts that allow debugging swagger-ui sources.

-### Features

-- The id-token generation is started when the user clicks on the swagger-ui "Authorize" button and selects the scopes.
-To generate the id-token the browser authorizes with the OAuth provider.
-The custom swagger-ui plugin checks if the submitted nonce matches the nonce in the JWT.
-Google is used as token provider.
-- Swagger-ui uses the id-token for all calls to the server by adding a Bearer authorization header.
-- The server validates the JWT in the header using the `Microsoft.AspNetCore.Authentication.JwtBearer` middleware.
-The middleware uses the public key from the MetadataAddress (.well-known/openid-configuration) to validate the token.
-The public key is cached and refreshed, if expired, by the middleware.
-Creation of database tables is not needed.
-- After the middleware authenticates the token, the claims from the id-token can be accessed in `context.User.Claims` as demonstrated in the `/authentication-info` resource.
-- The ClientSecret is not needed at all.
-- If the signature of the JTW is valid, then the data contained in the id-token can be trusted.
-For example the e-mail address.
-- The used swagger-ui-4.12.0 library is self-build with the webpack config value `devtool` set to `'source-map'` to enable debugging the swagger-ui sources in chrome or firefox.
-This is useful because the latest swagger-ui releases cannot be debugged because the browser is unable to load the source files.

 ### How to run

 Clone the repository